wertgarantie-ecom/bifrost-components/stories/intro/setup/_afterSales.md

 Placeholder: ```<div id="wertgarantie-after-sales"></div>```
-Place placeholder whereever it should be rendered within the _thanks for your purchase_-page.
+Place placeholder whereever it should be rendered within the _"thanks for your purchase"_-page.

 _* If another placeholder-div is wanted (other class or id), please inform us so that we can configure it on our side._